byjg/php-rest-reference-architecture/docs/code_generator.md

 ### Options

-- `--activerecord` - Use ActiveRecord pattern instead of Repository pattern
+- `--activerecord` - Use ActiveRecord pattern instead of a Repository pattern
 - `--save` - Save generated files to disk (otherwise prints to console)
 - `--debug` - Show debug information